Viktor Gyokeres needs to do more to keep hold of Arsenal place as Gabriel Jesus returns - The Radar

 Kroupi showing potential

 When looking through the data on Premier League strikers this season, one name that leapt out was that of Bournemouth's Eli Junior Kroupi.
-The 19-year-old, signed from French side Lorient in the summer and scorer of his side's fourth goal in Monday's 4-4 draw with Manchester United, looks a big talent.
+The 19-year-old, signed from Lorient in February and scorer of his side's fourth goal in the 4-4 draw with Manchester United, looks a big talent and the numbers back up the eye test.

 His latest effort was ruthlessly taken with his weaker foot after finding a gap between Lisandro Martinez and Ayden Heaven and showed, again, the variety he is capable of.